 “A person who criticises a sādhu has no standing in bhakti.
 Therefore, his offense makes him averse (towards bhakti).

 sādhu-saṅga sādhu-sevā ei dharmācare

-“A devotee avoids criticizing sādhus and should be devoted to them.
+“A devotee avoids criticising sādhus and should be devoted to them.
 Association with sādhus and serving them is the real practice of dharma.

 asat-saṅga-tyāge haya vaiṣṇava-ācāra

 “The conduct of a Vaiṣṇava is that he always avoids bad association.
 By bad association one continuously shows contempt for sādhus.